apache/apisix/docs/en/latest/plugins/traffic-split.md

 ### Matching rules correspond to upstream

-How to make different matching rules correspond to different upstreams.
-We can achieve this by configuring multiple `rules.match` + `rules.weighted_upstreams`.
+By configuring multiple `rules`, we can achieve one-to-one correspondence between different matching rules and upstream.

 **Example:**

-When the request header `x-api-id` is equal to 1, it hits the upstream of port 1981; when `x-api-id` is equal to 2, it hits the upstream of port 1982; otherwise, it hits the upstream of port 1980 (the upstream response data is the corresponding port number).
+When the request header `x-api-id` is equal to 1, it hits the upstream with port 1981; when `x-api-id` is equal to 2, it hits the upstream with port 1982; otherwise, it hits the upstream with port 1980 (the upstream response data is the corresponding port number).

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '